 - 6. Bias/hate incident, which is harassment, physical assault, or threats of violence perpetrated against another person on the basis of the person's race, color, ethnicity, national origin, ancestry, religion, religious practice, creed, sexual orientation, disability, age, sex, gender or other protected characteristics as designated under New York State and federal law. - 7.
 Theft, damage, and/or unauthorized possession of College property, the personal property of a member of the SUNY Poly community, or other personal or public property. - 8.
-Unauthorized possession, duplication, use or transfer of any key, I.D. badge/proximity card, key card or combination to a College building or space. - 9.
+Key & Card Access: - a. a.
+Unauthorized possession, duplication, use or transfer of any key, I.D. badge/proximity card, key card or combination to a College building or space. - b. b.
+Unauthorized tampering to include but not limited to: refocus, reposition, cover, manipulate, disconnect, or otherwise tamper with or disable a security or surveillance camera and/or door access security system. - 9.
 Trespassing and/or unauthorized use of SUNY Poly facilities and services, including but not limited to: - a.
 Entering or remaining, without authorization, in any College building, facility, or space; - b.
-Entering or remaining in any private space or office of a student or College official without express or implied permission of person(s) authorized to use or occupy that space. - 10.
-Alcohol violations: - a.
+Entering or remaining in any private space or office of a student or College official without express or implied permission of person(s) authorized to use or occupy that space.

+10. Alcohol violations:

+- a.
 Consumption under twenty-one (21) years of age; - b.
 Possession under twenty-one (21) years of age; - c.
 Distribution to someone under twenty-one (21) years of age; - d.
 Purchase of alcoholic beverages by any persons less than twenty-one (21) years of age; - e.
 Possession of alcohol paraphernalia (e.g., funnels and kegs); - f.
 Participation in drinking games, contests, and other activities that induce, encourage, or result in the rapid consumption of alcohol (e.g., beer pong, flip cup); - g.
 Public intoxication, regardless of age; - h.
 Driving While Intoxicated (DWI) or Driving While Ability Impaired (DWAI/Alcohol) as defined in NYS Vehicle and Traffic Law. - 11.
 Controlled substances (as defined in NYS Public Health Law 3306) violations: - a.
 Unlawful possession of a controlled substance; - b.
 Unlawful purchase of a controlled substance; - c.
 Manufacture of a controlled substance; - d.
 Distribution of a controlled substance; - e.
-Sale of a controlled substance; - f.
+Sale of a controlled substance;

+- f.
 Unlawful use or being under the influence of any controlled substance or synthetic cannabinoids; - g.
 Abuse of over-the-counter drugs/medications; - h.
-Possession of drug paraphernalia which includes any items that can be utilized for, designed for, or are fashioned for the use of drugs (e.g., bowls, bongs); - i.
-Driving While Ability Impaired (DWAI/Drug) as defined in NYS Vehicle and Traffic Law.
+Possession of drug paraphernalia which includes any items that can be utilized for, designed for, or are fashioned for the use of drugs (e.g., bowls, bongs); - Driving While Ability Impaired (DWAI/Drug) as defined in NYS Vehicle and Traffic Law.